CharlieJKendall/Snoozle/docs/index.md

 # Snoozle

-The Snoozle framework removes the need for boilerplate code whilst providing fully-fledged REST APIs via simple model-based resource definitions.
+Snoozle removes the need for boilerplate code whilst providing fully-fledged REST APIs via simple model-based resource definitions.
 Behind the scenes, Snoozle uses the .NET expression tree API to dynamically write and compile highly optimised code based on your simple model definitions.

-!!! info "Supported .NET Versions"
-    - .NET Core 2.1
-    - .NET Core 2.2
-    - .NET Core 3.0
-    - .NET Core 3.1

 Snoozle aims to make the creation of fully customisable REST APIs accessible to software developers of all levels.
 Example use cases for Snoozle REST APIs are: